 This is our constant challenge - to provide as homely an atmosphere for people who have been so debilitated by various disabilities.
 Dedicated staff and a team of invaluable volunteers contribute towards maintaining this very important service to the disabled community of the Eastern Cape and beyond.

-In addition the Home has an outreach programme, Khaya Cheshire, in Walmer Township.
+In addition the Home has an outreach programme, Khaya Cheshire, at Dunes Industrial Park, Victoria Drive, Walmer.
 This is a “Care and Development Centre” for physically/mentally disabled children whom we strive to teach and get back into the mainstream of education.